Recensioni per New Tab Override

 pubblicato il 7 anni faAnd where is your GitHub issue where you are showing the other add-on and you local file?
 Sorry, it's not okay to give such reviews and telling the add-on does something wrong and not to say what exactly is wrong.
 And honestly, I can't believe that it works on Windows and not on Linux.
 So please provide the test case and steps to reproduce before giving bad reviews…

-- Valutata 5 su 5di InSinCere79, 20 giorni faUnlike the "Custom New Tab Page" extension that hasn't been updated in 5 years.
+pubblicato il 2 mesi faThank you for the review.
+Unfortunately, this is not technically possible for an extension. - Valutata 5 su 5di InSinCere79, 5 mesi faUnlike the "Custom New Tab Page" extension that hasn't been updated in 5 years.
 This extension actually does what it says.
 Was able to set google to new tab with this extension.

-- Valutata 5 su 5di Kodak ghost, un mese fa
+- Valutata 5 su 5di Kodak ghost, 5 mesi fa

 - It was working fine.
 But, no longer.
 I have chosen custom URL (https ://www google com /advanced_search).
 It doesn't go there upon opening new tab.